-Reasons to opt out of My Health Record
+Why and how to opt out of the My Health Record / e-Health

 It already happened once: the parliament passed a bill specifically to enable the creation of trial online health records for one million people who never asked for it.
-The big legal obstacle was the need to obtain consent — so this was removed.
-Now the law does not require you to give your consent to having your health data collected and stored, but you do still need to register.
-At the moment, it allows opting out, but there is no guarantee that opting out won't be stopped or made excessively difficult in the future.
+Back then the need to obtain consent was a big legal obstacle — so this was removed.
+Now the law does not require your consent for your health data to be collected and stored.
+At the moment, the e-Health scheme allows to opt out, but there is no guarantee that opting out won't be stopped or made excessively difficult in the future.
 There is also no guarantee that one day some budget genius won't come up with an idea to start selling health record data to private corporations, insurance companies, pharmaceutical giants, marketing researches or anyone else.
-All it takes is another bill hastily passed through.
+It will be simply a matter of another bill hastily passed through.

-Eventually, all their health information may be stored in a large, Federal Government owned database where data can be used for purposes other than health care and can be matched against other government databases.
+Eventually, all the health information may be stored in a large database where it can be used for purposes other than health care and matched against other databases.
 Australian Bureau of Statistics already announced its plans to link census data with medical records.
 The Australian Taxation Office is also pushing for increased sharing and use of Government held personal data.

 The patient control over My Health Record can be scrapped at any time.

-Sadly, despite the mounting evidence of positive outcomes of the opposite approach, Australian doctors don't have a good record of treating patients as equals, allowing patient empowerment and high patient involvement and control over their own healthcare, or letting the patients to know all the information necessary for a truly informed decision and consent.
+Sadly, despite the mounting evidence of positive outcomes of the opposite approach, Australian doctors don't have a good history of treating patients as equals, or encouraging patient empowerment, or allowing high patient involvement and control over their own healthcare, or letting the patients to know all the information necessary for a truly informed decision and consent.
 Most doctors prefer their relationship with patients to be that of a master and a serf, rather than of equal partners; and keep the medicine a closed-ranks elite club, rather than a transparent service to the population that is paying for it.

-For example, there are numerous self-tests for various diseases available around the worlds, yet in Australia they are ether blocked or locked behind doctor's prescription.
-This begs the question: is it abut “finding a problem early” and “saving lives”, or is it about keeping Australian patiens under surveillance and medical control?
+For example, there are numerous self-tests for various diseases available around the world, yet in Australia they are ether blocked, or locked behind doctor's referral or prescription.
+Australians cannot check anything about their own bodies without this being recorded and reported somewhere.
+This begs the question: is it about “finding a problem early” and “saving lives”, or is it about keeping Australian patiens under surveillance and medical control?

-Our phone calls, text messages, emails, bank accounts, Internet browsing, travels, purchases and movements are under surveillance.
+Your phone calls, text messages, emails, bank accounts, Internet browsing, purchases, travels and movements are under surveillance.

-Do we want our medical records to be under surveillance too?
+Do you really want your medical records to be under surveillance too?

-Nobody can guarantee safety, security and privacy of your online medical record.
+Nobody can or will guarantee the safety, security and privacy of your online medical record.

 When a system has so many users, most of whom, including medical practitioners, have only basic computer skills, and a massive amount of highly personal data, it will inevitably suffer from attacks, breaches and misuse.
 The Census 2016 disaster was a perfect proof.

-My Health Record will not allow patient access to the full information about their health.
+My Health Record will not enable patient access to the full information about their health.

 My Health Record will not make patient access to diagnostic test results any easier.

 Many people were excited to hear that all their pathology test results and diagnosing imaging reports are going to be uploaded to MyHR.
 Many signed up for MyHR purely for the advantage of being able to see the results before the next appointment with their doctor.
-They thought they would finally be able to access what was taken from their body and paid out of their pocket/taxes, be informed about their own health in a timely manner, avoid unnecessary anxious waiting, be able to prepare questions for their doctor and make the most of their next appointment.
+They thought they would finally be able to access the information about their body paid for out of their pocket/taxes, be informed about their own health in a timely manner, avoid unnecessary anxious waiting, be able to prepare questions for their doctor and make the most of their next appointment.
 Unfortunately, this is not going to happen.

 Doctors' favourite excuse is that patients are not qualified to understand the results, even though some results are as simple as yes/no, even though some patients, such as scientists, are often more knowledgeable in the area than the doctors, even though it should be the ultimate patient decision what and when they want to know about their own health.
 At the same time, some progressive doctors are happy to see their patient actively involved in their healthcare, happy to share all the information and respect patient decisions.
 Those patiens are no more “qualified” than the other.
 So it is nothing to do with patient's qualifications, and is all about power and control that some doctors can't let go.